sunholo-data/sunholo-py/docs/docs/multivac/index.md

 * Desktop client applications via tools such as https://jan.ai
 * Any OpenAPI compatible tool will work with a VAC API call - even if you are calling a non-OpenAI model.

+An individual VAC could also create its own UI, since its being served via a HTTP container.

 Get in touch if you would like to see other ways to interact with GenAI!

 ## Data Integrations